 - I don’t want egg: mai ao kai (“my ow kai”) — egg (kai) sounds close to what lays them, chicken (gai).

 The fruit shakes and juices in Thailand are refreshing on scorching afternoons, but by default they contain nearly a cup of sugar syrup added to whatever natural sugar already in the fruit.
-Absentmindedly drink two and you may end up in a coma on the island.
+Absentmindedly drinking too many may cause you to end up in a sugar coma on the island.

 - I don’t want sugar: mai ao nam tan (“my ow nahm tahn”)

 - Just a little sugar: nit noi nam tan (“neet noy nahm tahn”)